viktech/Writing/ThingstoDo.md

 Milwaukee Public Library Central on Wisconsin Ave

 -a beautiful marble architecture in the Renaissance style, with regularly curated collections and an extensive catalog.
-Great ambiance, it's always a good vibe.
+Great ambiance, it's always a good vibe, even if just for the afternoon

 Milwaukee Public Market